 “Emergence” describes a special phenomenon by which something entirely new arises from interactions and relationships between all the constituent parts of different things or ideas.
 An emergent phenomenon is more than the sum of its parts.
 It has unique properties that do not exist in any of the elements whose coming-together or convergence gave rise to it.

 An example of emergence is the image seen in a woven European tapestry; the colored threads that make up the image do not, themselves, contain the picture or any part of the picture within them.
 The image of a hunt or a procession only emerges when all the component threads are gathered together in a particular relationship with one another and also with the human viewing the pattern.
 The rug on our masthead at the top of this web page is a Diné (Navajo) example of the same phenomenon.
 The two black rectangles represent two of the sacred holy mountains that delineate the Diné homeland.
-In this case, “reading the image” doesn’t depend only on eyesight for comprehension; more than mere threads must converge for the full image to emerge.
+In this case, “reading the image” doesn’t depend only on eyesight for comprehension; more than mere threads on the tapestry and images in our retinas must converge for the full image to emerge.
+The processes of emergence involved in this type of perception involve the rich network of relationships between the brain’s neurons and the knowledge of stories and landscape that are part of the observed image.
+(A brief description of the neurological process of perception as an emergent phenomenon can be explored in this Tapestry Occasional Paper, under the subheading “A Neurological Model for Integrated Knowing”).